herbie-fp/odyssey/README.md

 You can see changes to the frontend (`webview/index.ts`) by simply refreshing the webview, but **changes to the host (`extension.ts`) will only show if the debugger is restarted.**

+To run the test suite, see the documentation in `doc/test_suite.md`.

 ### Publishing the extension:

 Get publication key from @elmisback, then: